keenanromain/AWS-SAA-C02-Study-Guide/README.md

   - SWF Actors are workers that trigger the beginning of a workflow.
   - SWF Deciders are workers that control the flow of the workflow once it's been started.
   - SWF Activity Workers are the workers that actually carry out the task to completion.
-- With SWF, workflow executions can last up to one year compared to the 14 day maximum retention period for SQS.
+- With SWF, workflow executions can last up to one year compared to the 14 days maximum retention period for SQS.

 ## Simple Notification Service (SNS)